 Preheat your grill or cast iron pan to as hot as it can possibly withstand.

 Oil the outside of your steak with olive oil.

 Liberally season your steak with salt.

 Place steaks on a hot cooking surface.

 Sear both sides of the steak for about a minute.
-Might be less if you were able to get your grill or pan super hot.
+It might be less if you were able to get your grill or pan super hot.
 You want a nice golden crispy outside.
-If you’re doing this on a grill, be careful with flames that might flare up.
+If you’re doing this on a grill, be careful with flames that might flare-up.
 Take the steak off the grill or out of the pan.